Mikeblanchard/Covid_Project/README.md

 - CSVs are not importing directly to the graph due to a CORS error.
 Data manually entered for now.
 When working, there will be a dropdown selector for Country and graph type (Fat supply, kcal, Quantity and protein supply) to render a visualization of relationships.
 - Categories were grouped here for ease of visualization, given the number of < 1% data.
 Each Feautre will be examined individually, perhaps grouped again based off correlation.

-### Correlation of Features for Predictive purposes
+### Correlation of Features for Predictive purposes: Continued Analysis

 A correlation test was run across the features we will be focusing on, and how closely they correlate to our targets of Obesity, Undernourishment, Deaths and Death Rate.
 A pearsonr test was used for this: